nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 any other command which is the correct behavior, it is just that the feedback provided might be confusing.
 Ideally, the message requesting for confirmation should supersede any parse error message.

+### Strengthen Duplicate Detection
+We aim to enhance the robustness of duplicate detection.
+Currently, the system checks for exact string matches, which means a name like "John Doe" is treated as distinct from "john doe" due to case sensitivity.
+This approach is limited because minor differences, such as capitalization, should not classify records as different.
+To address this, we plan to implement fuzzy string matching, allowing the system to identify similar entries more effectively even if minor variations exist.
+Additionally, if a new user entry closely resembles an existing one, a warning will prompt the user to review before creating the new entry, reducing accidental duplicates.

+### Enhance Log Scrolling Experience
+We are also planning to improve the log scrolling functionality.
+Currently, users may experience issues where not all parts of a log entry are visible due to two scenarios:
+- **Long Logs**: When logs are lengthy, scrolling through them with the arrow keys causes the view to jump to the next log instead of continuing within the current log.
+- **End-of-Log Visibility**: If the last log is active, and part of it is hidden from view, users cannot scroll further down to see the entire entry, as there are no additional logs to continue the scroll.

+To address these issues, we plan to refine the scrolling behavior to ensure smooth navigation within individual logs, regardless of length, and to enable full visibility of the last log entry when selected.

 --------------------------------------------------------------------------------------------------------------------